 "No, don't call Sensei," Zero entreated, leaning forward.
 "Ichiru can't be alone.
 And I can take care of myself."

-"You're barely fifteen.
+"You're barely sixteen.
 Not a fully trained hunter and if you were you'd be an amateur.
 Your father and I aren't the favorites among rabid vampires.
 No, I'm definitely calling someone."
 Having successfully talked herself into it, she walked forward and kissed a stiff Zero on the forehead.
 "When someone walks in, don't kill them without asking questions first.
 Just this once."